 Empty Bowls began in Michigan in the spring of 1991.
 Due to the tremendous success of the project and the work of thousands of participants, Empty Bowls projects now occur many times throughout the year, all over the world, raising millions of dollars to fight hunger.

 Feeding South Dakota first brought Empty Bowls to Rapid City in 2013 and then to Pierre in 2016.
-We hope to see you in 2019!
+We'll see you in Rapid City in 2020!

 (Pictures from past Empty Bowls events.)